 Another option is to slice the cut of meat through the middle, at least once.
 If you’re skilled with a knife, do it three times!
 (Otherwise, play it safe and stick to the pounding out method.)

 (4) Save on your Meat Budget by Grinding the meat yourself.

 Ground beef used to be the most affordable option for beef.
 Not so much anymore.
 Fear not, because you can make your own ground beef!

-Use inexpensive cuts of meat from a farmer or pick up the clearance packages at the grocery store and use a food processor to grind it up yourself.
-Just like that, you’ve saved big bucks over paying for the convenience of having the meat pre-ground for you!
+Use inexpensive cuts of meat from local farmers or pick up the clearance packages at the grocery store and use a food processor to grind it up yourself.
+Just like that, you’ve saved big bucks overpaying for the convenience of having the meat pre-ground for you!

-(5) Use two cups instead of whole pounds.
+(5) Measure two cups instead of whole pounds to stretch the meat.

 How many meals can you get out of a whole chicken?

 We buy two whole chickens each month and would you believe that it’s possible to stretch that chicken into at least SIX different meals?
-And that’s just the meat – it doesn’t include making stock from the bones (tip #9 below) or even adding filler items (tip #5) to the chicken!
+And that’s just the meat – it doesn’t include making stock from the bones (tip #10 below) or even adding filler items to the chicken!